-At the time of attendance at a family violence incident, when police believe that an offence such as the causing of an injury or property damage has been committed, they will make an arrest either at the time of attendance or at a later date.
+When police are called regarding domestic violence and attend in response to a family violence incident, when police believe that an offence such as the causing of an injury or property damage has been committed, they will make an arrest either at the time of attendance or at a later date.

 If arrested, it is important to ask why you are being arrested, to give your name and address, to be polite, and to ask to speak to a lawyer.
 It is also important not to make any statements in words or writing until you have spoken to a lawyer.
 It is crucial to seek legal advice from an expert criminal lawyer prior to police interview.